The Hoffman Process Spiritual Retreat is held at the beautiful retreat centre Sansurya embedded, in the Arakwal National Park overlooking the ocean.

 Our Heart Centre is what helps us to imbue our human existence with meaning.
 It is the force that allows us to experience our innate connectedness to existence.

-Using the philosopher Ken Wilber’s model of looking at the Transpersonal/ Spiritual from 3 different perspectives:
+The HP Spiritual Retreat uses the philosopher Ken Wilber’s model of looking at the Transpersonal/Spiritual from 3 different perspectives:

 - The Transpersonal (Light / God) experienced as a 3rd person: Most people come to the Process with an idea that there is something ‘out‘ there.
 Some, more or less defined higher power that has little influence on interpersonal relationships apart from possible dogma that creates rules of moral conduct.
 In this mind-frame the ‘Transpersonal’/ ‘Spiritual’ is experienced as a metaphor, not as a direct experience of the ‘Divine’.